Asch5/keystroke_app/documentation/Current_cursor_rules.md

 ## 2. Technology Stack and Versions

-**Rule:** Adhere strictly to the specified versions of our core technologies and their documentation.
+**Rule:** Adhere strictly to the specified versions of our core technologies and their bufferfolder.

 **Implementation:**

 - React Version: Use React ^19.0.0.
 - Next.js Version: Use Next.js ^15.3.2 with the App Router.
 - Validation Library: Use Zod for all server-side validation and schema definition.
-- Documentation Gaps: If you lack documentation for a package, you must ask for it.
+- BufferFolder Gaps: If you lack bufferfolder for a package, you must ask for it.
 - **Version Compatibility**: Always check package compatibility matrices before suggesting upgrades.
 - **Feature Flags**: Use Next.js experimental features only when explicitly approved and documented.